Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: Simulation results

-Next, in Fig.~\ref{causal_power_allo} we plot the average sum covert rate versus the total power constraint $P_0$ of our proposed \ac{DDQN} causal power allocation and compare it with the ``average'' and the ``trivial'' baseline methods, as well as the proposed non-causal method in Sec.~\ref{power_allo_non_causal}.
-It is observed that the \ac{DDQN} power allocation scheme consistently outperforms the two baseline schemes, and the performance gain becomes more pronounced when the warden has a better channel.
+Now we illustrate the performance of our proposed \ac{DRL} algorithm in Sec.~\ref{power_c_allo} for solving the sequential power allocation problem under causal \ac{CSI}.
+To begin with, in Fig.~\ref{causal_power_allo} we plot the average sum covert rate versus the total power constraint $P_0$ of our proposed \ac{DDQN} causal power allocation and compare it with the ``average'' and the ``trivial'' baseline methods, as well as the proposed non-causal method in Sec.~\ref{power_allo_non_causal}.
+It is observed that the \ac{DDQN} power allocation scheme consistently outperforms the two causal baselines, and the performance gain becomes more pronounced when the warden has a better channel.
 On the other hand, compared with the non-causal power allocation, there is a covert rate loss due to the causality of the \ac{CSI}, which also increases when the warden's channel is better.
-Additionally, in both non-causal and causal cases, a smaller $\epsilon$ results in a lower covert rate corresponding to a stricter covertness constraint.
+Additionally, in both non-causal and causal cases, a smaller $\delta$ results in a lower covert rate corresponding to a stricter covertness constraint.